Newborn care and safety

-Newborn care and safety are the activities and precautions recommended for new parents or caregivers.
-It is also an educational goal of many hospitals and birthing centers when it's time to bring their infant home.
+Newborn care and safety are activities and precautions recommended for new parents or caregivers.
+It is an educational goal of many hospitals and birthing centers to promote newborn care and safety as parents take their infant home.

 Newborn care

 Taking a newborn care class during pregnancy can prepare caregivers for their future responsibilities.
 During the stay in a hospital or a birthing center, clinicians and nurses help with basic baby care and demonstrate how to perform it.
 Newborn care basics include: